ChristChurchMayfair/ccm-main-gatsby/src/content/givingform/notes.md

 ### Getting Help

-If you require any help regarding your giving, particularly if you require more information as a US taxpayer in the UK, please contact the [Treasurer](mailto:treasurer@christchurchmayfair.org)
+If you require any help regarding your giving, particularly if you require more information as a US taxpayer in the UK, please contact the [Giving Secretary](mailto:treasurer@christchurchmayfair.org)

 ### Changes or Cancellations

-Please notify the [Treasurer](mailto:treasurer@christchurchmayfair.org) if you:
+Please notify the [Giving Secretary](mailto:treasurer@christchurchmayfair.org) if you:
 1. Want to cancel this declaration
 * Change your name or home address
 * No longer pay sufficient tax on your income and/or capital gains.*